akien-mga/godot-old-wiki/tutorial_physics_2d.md

 ### Area2D

-Areas in Godot physics have two main roles:
+Areas in Godot physics have three main roles:

 1. Override the space parameters for objects entering them (ie. gravity, gravity direction, gravity type, density, etc).
 2. Monitor when rigid or kinematic bodies enter or exit the area.